 10. Get money back for shopping.

-When you shop online, use Ebates and earn money for what you’d be buying normally.
+When you shop online, use Drop and earn money for what you’d be buying normally.
 You also get a welcome bonus when you sign up.
-Use Ibotta for all the shopping trips you leave your house for, like grocery stores, drug stores, and mall shops.
-The app will scan the barcodes of your purchases and take a picture of your receipt, and you’ll get cash back for products that have rebates available.
+Use Shopkick for all the shopping trips you leave your house for, like grocery stores, drug stores, and mall shops.
+The app will scan the barcodes of your purchases and reward you with kicks, you’ll be able to redeem these kicks for free gift cards.